-Born and raised in Vancouver, British Columbia, Canada, I resided in Washington State & California for 4 decades before retiring to Victoria, British Columbia, in 2007.
+Born and raised in Vancouver, British Columbia, Canada, I resided in Washington State & California for 4 decades before retiring to Victoria, British Columbia, in 2006.
 My husband and I became “snowbirds” in 2014.
-We live in the California Desert from October through April each year.
+We visit the California Desert for a few months every year.

 My family, which includes my husband and two adult children, support my work with our MTS Resource Network and have helped me in countless ways.
 Without their help and extraordinary patience we might not have reached the level that our Network has attained since its inception in 2008.
 My son designed our legal Disclaimer and my daughter has built and rebuilt this website…kudos to them.